vipulyaara/UberStyledProgressBarAndroid/README.md

 trimPathStart means cut the line from start</br>
 trimPathEnd means cut the line from end</br>
 </br>
 Practically you only need files vd_line.xml and avd_line.xml in drawables to make it work.
-The rest of the code is just sample.
+Set avd_line as background to any view and boom!
+You have your progress bar.